 - What is the Free Netflix for a Year Scam?

-- How to Beat and Avoid this Scam
+- How to Beat this Netflix Subscription Scam

-- Examples of Free Netflix for a Year Scams
+- Red Flags of Netflix Free for a Year Scams

-- What to Do if You’ve Fallen the Scam
+- What to Do if You Fall for the Scam

 - Frequently Asked Questions

-As the leading streaming entertainment service, Netflix has 207 million paid subscribers worldwide.
+As one of the leading streaming services, Netflix has 207 million paid subscribers worldwide.
 Unfortunately, its popularity also makes it a target for scams.
 The key thing to remember here is that Netflix is not offering free subscriptions for a year.
+If you get an offer for free Netflix for a year, it's a scam.

 What is the Free Netflix for a Year Scam?

-You Receive a Message about Free Netflix for a Year
+You Receive a Message about Free Netflix Offers

 Scammers take advantage of multiple communication methods to reach their victims.
-This scam can take the following forms:
+They can contact you via:

-- Email: You’ll receive an email explaining you’ve been selected from among thousands to qualify for free Netflix for an entire year.
+- Email: You'll receive an email explaining you've been selected from among thousands to qualify for a free subscription to Netflix for an entire year.

-- Text: You get a text stating that as a result of the COVID-19 pandemic, Netflix is giving away free one-year subscriptions to “help you stay at home.”
+- Text: During the COVID-19 pandemic, these fake Netflix texts claimed free one-year subscriptions were being offered to "help you stay at home."

 - Google Calendar: You'll find an unsolicited event pop up in your Google Calendar, with a notification asking you to take a survey to qualify for a free Netflix subscription.